Let us give it to you straight.

 That said, the exact time it takes to port a number with or without automation will depend on the specific circumstances of the request.
 It’s always a good idea to check with the carriers involved to get an estimate of how long number porting might take.

-The possibilities of number porting with APIs
+Happy number porting with APIs

 Bandwidth’s number porting API provides a programmatic way to automate the porting process (even bulk porting!), reducing the need for manual tasks and streamlining the overall process.
 You can check the status of existing requests, and receive notifications when requests are complete.